Demand the Impossible! France in the 1960s

 Kristin Ross, May ’68 and Its Afterlives

-In this course we will study some of the turbulent events that occurred in France during the 1960s, including the massive student occupation of universities and the largest labor strike in French history in May ‘68.
-Situating these events in relation to their broader, international context in anti-colonial struggles, mass demonstrations against the wars in Algeria and Vietnam, as well as the emergence of postwar “consumer society” and what Guy Debord termed the “society of the spectacle”– this course offers students an overview of one of the most transformative decades of the twentieth century.
-In challenging traditional social norms and existing forms of authority and representation, young people across the globe began calling society into question.
-Through novels, philosophical texts, manifestos, films and poetry, this course investigates the legacies of these movements as well as the different historical narratives that have since come to frame these events.
+In this course we will study some of the tumultuous events that occurred in France during the 1960s beginning with the Algerian War, and later the massive student occupation of universities and the largest labor strike in French history in May ‘68.
+Situating these events in relation to their broader, post-war, global context – decolonization, the emergence of the “society of the spectacle,” and mass demonstrations against the wars in Algeria and Vietnam – this course offers students an overview of one of the most transformative decades of the twentieth century.
+In challenging traditional social norms and existing forms of authority and representation, young people across the globe were calling society into question and “demanding the impossible!”
+Through essays, novels, philosophical texts, manifestos, films and poetry, this course investigates the legacies of these movements as well as the historical and literary narratives that have since come to frame these events.